 Change Location Affects Clarified information about adding and removing masters from the coherent domain.
 2.4.3 Snoop connectivity and control on page 2-29.
 All revisions.
+Clarified descriptions of debug signals.
+2.4.4 Performance Monitoring Unit on page 2-30.
+All revisions.
 Updated information about relationship between debug enable inputs and PMCR settings.
-3.3.5 Performance Monitor Control Register (PMCR) on page 3-57.
+3.3.6 Performance Monitor Control Register (PMCR) on page 3-58.
+All revisions.
+Clarified descriptions of SPNIDEN and SPIDEN A.4 Debug signals on page Appx-A-81.
 All revisions.